CiscoDevNet/intersight-powershell/docs/Initialize-IntersightWorkflowSshBatchExecutor.md

 ```

 ### -Output
-Intersight Orchestrator allows the extraction of required values from API\nresponses using the API response grammar.
-These extracted values can be mapped\nto task output parameters defined in task definition.\nThe mapping of API output parameters to the task output parameters is provided\nas JSON in this property.
+JSON mapping of extracted API response values to task output parameters, using API response grammar defined in Intersight Orchestrator.

 Note :- Use Initialize-Intersightobject to create the object of complex type object